Timiodon/TFWR-Translations/EN/docs/patchnotes.md

 -Pumpkins now scale up to 6x6 instead of 5x5.
 -The ground drying behavior has slightly changed.
 Instead of drying by 1% every 0.8 to 1.2 seconds, each ground tile now has a 10% chance of drying every 0.1 seconds.

+Visuals:
+-Cacti are now brown when they aren't sorted to make it more visible.

 UI:
 -Double clicking identifiers with underscores in them now selects the whole identifier.